neos-modding-group/NeosModLoader/README.md

 Sort answer: maybe?
 Long answer: [see here](doc/neos_guidelines.md).

-### Why build a custom mod loader?
-1. Neos Plugins are given extra protections in the [Neos Guidelines](https://docs.google.com/document/d/1mqdbIvbj1b2LeFhNzfAASeTpRZk6vmbXISYLdTXTVR4/edit), and those same protections are not extended to a generic Unity mod loader.
-2. As Neos Plugins are officially supported we can expect them to continue working even through major engine changes, for example if Neos ever switches to a non-Unity engine.

-### Can NeosModLoader load Neos plugins?
-No. You need to use `-LoadAssembly <path>` to load plugins.
-There is important plugin handling code that does not run for NeosModLoader mods.

-### Can Neos load NeosModLoader mods as plugins?
-No. NeosModLoader is required to load mods built against it.

-### Is NeosModLoader compatible with other mod loaders?
-Yes, **however** other mod loaders are likely to come with LibHarmony, and you need to ensure you only have one.
-Therefore you may need to remove 0Harmony.dll from your Neos install directory.
-If the foreign mod loader's LibHarmony version is significantly different from the standard Harmony 2 library, then it will not be compatible with NeosModLoader at all.

-### Can Mods call into other mods?
-Yes.
-All mod assemblies are loaded before any mod hooks are called.
-Mod hooks are called alphabetically by the mod filename, so you can purposefully alter your filename (`aaaa_mod.dll`) to make sure your hooks run first.

 ### Are Mods safe?
 Mods are not sandboxed in any way.
 In other words, they run with the same level of privilege as Neos itself.
 A poorly written mod could cause performance or stability issues.
 A maliciously designed mod could give a malicious actor a dangerous level of control over your computer. **Make sure you only use mods from sources you trust.**